 Terpenes associated with Indica strains are beta and alpha pinene, which are both found in pine trees.
-Pinene has amazing anti-inflammatory effects, that help with the pain relieving aspects of cannabis.
+Pinene has amazing effects.
 Linalool is also a predominant factor in Indica strains.

 Terpenes can interact with a person’s body chemistry when they are inhaled and smelled.
 Terpenes are unique in the way that they can allow someone to sample a specific strain without smoking it.
 When picking out a CBD concentrate, it is imperative that you smell the strain because the odor is a strong indication of how that particular strain will affect the body.